muriloapparecido/CodePath-IOS101-prework/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

-## App Brainstorming
-- Instagram
-  - Upload photo/videos/reels to the app
-  - Watch content uploaded by others.
-- Youtube
-  - Upload videos/shorts to the app
-  - Watch videos/short uploaded by others
-- Spotify
-  - Listening to music uploaded by others.
-  - Adding music uploaded by others to personal playlists.

-- App idea
-  - Self-improvement app
-    - Allows users to log their daily activities and how long they spent on that activity
-    - Utilize AI to analyze these entries to identify ineffieciencies and provide suggestions to improve time management
-    - Decision-making support
-      - Use AI to apply economic principles to evaluate user's options based on the users preference, guiding them to make smarter, more informed choices